Introduction

 Making Suzetrigine First-Line Would Prevent Roughly ~100,000-160,000 New Opioid Addictions Per Year

 By agreeing to offer suzetrigine at low or no-cost to all applicable patients, the federal government could negotiate a dramatically lower price per pill with Vertex.
 This would cost public and private insurance companies roughly the same as what they would already pay for suzetrigine under the status quo (few suzetrigine patients, but high cost per patient) while replacing as much as 50% of all opioid prescriptions.
-In CASPR's fiscal modeling, making this switch saves CMS roughly $14.5 billion over 10 years in the primary $2/pill scenario, with most of the fiscal benefit coming from avoided OUD treatment costs.
+To see the magnitude, a typical 7-day acute course runs about 15 tablets, so at the status-quo ~$11/pill that is roughly $165 per course, versus about $30 at the negotiated $2/pill.
+In CASPR's fiscal modeling, making this switch saves CMS roughly $14.4 billion over 10 years in the primary $2/pill scenario, with most of the fiscal benefit coming from avoided OUD treatment costs.

 The fiscal model uses a Bass-diffusion adoption curve calibrated to first-line access: under negotiated access, suzetrigine penetration of addressable CMS opioid prescriptions climbs toward roughly 85% by year 10, versus roughly 25% under managed-access status quo.
 That differential is what produces the incremental OUD prevention and fiscal savings reported here.